Jia Zhang is an Associate Professor in Software Engineering at Carnegie Mellon

 Zhang has co-authored one textbook titled "Services Computing"

 conference papers.
-Her research has won two BEST PAPER AWARDs (2017 and 2011) at IEEE International Conference on Services Computing, two BEST STUDENT PAPER AWARDs (2018 and 2014) at IEEE International Conference on Web Services, and one Best STUDENT AWARD (2018) at IEEE International Conference on Cognitive Computing.
+Her research has won two BEST PAPER AWARDs (2017 and 2011) at IEEE International Conference on Services Computing, and three BEST STUDENT PAPER AWARDs at IEEE International Conference on Web Services (2018 and 2014) and IEEE International Conference on Cognitive Computing (2018).
 She is now an Associate Editor of IEEE Transactions